 The initial festivities were at the local Royal Canadian Legion.
 The booth with the activities tickets and name tags was on the corner of Marine Avenue above the legion.
 Marine was closed off for booths for the annual Blackberry Festival.
 After getting our packet and saying hi to a few former classmates Juanita and I strolled a few blocks south and sampled the wares of some of the booths and stared at a few of the others.
 We said hi to a couple of my younger relatives who did their best to ignore us and any familial connection to us.
 I guess I was pretty ignorant at that age, too, despite my over positive memories.
 Oh well.
 The youth can feel smug they are not old.
 The old can feel smug that in not too long all this will be the youth’s problem and in many ways it is a lot worse than what we were handed from our predecessors.

 Finally, all displacement activities exhausted we headed to the hall full of former classmates.
-Lots of people I remember from twelve years of school together and few people I didn’t.
+Lots of people I remember from twelve years of school together and a few people I didn’t.
 It’s funny what we think.
 I remember high school as being kind of awkward in many ways.
 If granted a wish to be twelve again that would be nice and twenty again would be wonderful, but most ages in between nah, that’s okay.
 I’ll take a pass.
 But we have our perceptions and others have theirs.
 In the hall one of my female classmates greeted me with “I’m Terry you probably don’t remember me.
 You never liked me, Paul” I was speechless.
 I remember her.
 She made my heart dance every time I saw her and every time I thought of her.
 Even now if I think of her she makes my heart dance.
 It was not a lust thing or wanting a relationship thing it was just that she was so bubbly and wry with her outlook on life and ironic her remarks.
 But how do you say that in a noisy room and not come off looking kind of odd and maybe a little creepy.
 So she can stick to her perceptions and I guess I will stick with mine.

 I went upstairs and grabbed a couple of pops for Juanita and I then came back and mingled a bit and Juanita asked if I was okay with her leaving early and she walked the four blocks up to Judi’s and met her friend, Nancy walking down to the Blackberry festival.
 I mingled a bit and sat and visited a bit and then went and looked at some memorabilia spread out on a table and sat and visited some more and then headed home around ten.
 In the memorabilia was a kindergarten picture from Grief Point School.
 The subjects of the picture lacked a certain individuality and would be fungible with almost any other kindergarteners.
 I looked around the room.
 There is a pattern.
 We were all pretty much fungible with any other group of people in their late sixties.
 Hmm.
 I guess the sweet spot of individuality is somewhere in the middle.
 It sure aint at the edges.

 On the Saturday there was a dinner at the Laughing Oyster on Okeover Arm.
 We dined.
 We danced.
-We sang and we snuck our prescription pills at dinner.
+We sang.
+And we snuck our prescription pills at dinner.
 I met a classmate I have not seen since university and enjoyed his effort to minimize his business success.
 He is one of the most focused people I have met, He knew what he wanted and molded his education (Commerce) and even his hobbies (golf) to his life plan.
-It seems to have worked on an economic level and he seems comfortable in his own skin which is about all can tell over dinner.
+It seems to have worked on an economic level and he seems comfortable in his own skin which is about all one can tell over dinner.
 I visited again with my classmate’s husband from Ottawa.
 Last night he had mentioned that they had changed out the windows on their house.
 She observed that when he told people in Ottawa they asked “How much did it cost?” and people in Powell River asked “How long did it take you?”
 A definite town versus city observation.
 I’d say, working class versus professional thing but for an experience a few years ago.
 I mentioned to a co-worker on a construction site that I had a web page.
 He came back the next day in awe saying, “this guy built a house!” an accomplishment I am pleased with but kind of take for granted.
 It is a small house and I have trouble thinking of many acquaintances that couldn’t build a house.
 If this guy, a skilled tradesman, was in awe it may be that it is city thing, not a working class thing.

 We were all asked to provide a biography of life since high school for a booklet handed out at the grad reunion.
 I enjoyed the others’ bios.
 Here’s mine: